YaghoubJalali/Simple-Service-Bus/README.md

-#### [`ActionEventHandlerTest:`](https://github.com/YaghoubJalali/Simple-Service-Bus/blob/main/test/Sample.ServiceBus.Test/Handler/ActionEventHandlerTest.cs) The Implementation of `ActionEventHandlerTest` to show how to implement and use `ActionEventHandler` class with test
+#### [`ActionEventHandlerTest:`](https://github.com/YaghoubJalali/Simple-Service-Bus/blob/main/test/Sample.ServiceBus.Test/Handler/ActionEventHandlerTest.cs) The Implementation of `ActionEventHandlerTest` is to show how to implement and use `ActionEventHandler` class with test

 ```
 public async Task When_InstanciateActionEventHandlerWithAnActionAndPublishEvent_Then_ActionShouldBeCalled()